mikekeith52/FSU_SQL/README.md

 # FSU_SQL

 Welcome FSU students!
-If you are reading this, it should mean you are currently navigated to: https://github.com/mikekeith52/FSU_SQL

-If you are somehow reading this and you have not navigated to that web page, do so now.
+Please follow the instructions below to start learning Data Science and SQL:

-## Download all files from GitHub
+## Download all needed files from GitHub
 1. On the top-right of the screen, click the option "⭐ Star"
 2. Click the green code button on the top-right
 3. Download all files as a zip
-4. Unzip and save files locally to your computer where you'll be able to easily access them
+4. Unzip and save the files locally to your computer where you'll be able to easily access them

-## Getting Started
+## Create a Databricks Account
-Please complete steps 1 and 2 below before our session begins.
-We will work through the rest of the steps together.
+Please complete the steps below before our session begins.

 1. Navigate to https://community.cloud.databricks.com
 2. Sign up for a free community account